idanb93/Backend-integration-project/README.md

 # Synopsis

-In this project I built a service that runs connectors scripts(scripts that fetches an API) as a subprocesses, and saves the STDOUT of the subprocess to a JSON file in a folder.
+In this project I built a service that runs connector scripts (script that query API) as subprocesses, the service saves the STDOUT of each subprocess to a JSON file in a folder.

 ## Goals

-Gain experience working with APIs - Reading documentation of APIs, getting the correct data from the text files I work with in order to send it to the API, understand the different context, erros and responses the API can return, handle the returning data in response and manage it.
+Gain experience working with APIs in Python (requests library) - Reading documentation of APIs, getting the correct data from the text files I work with in order to send it to the API, understand the different context, erros and responses the API can return, handle the returning data in response and manage it.

 ## Motivation